skellis46/slipbox/pressure, stress and strain - the body in time.md

 And if your practice is body-based then the question becomes more specific: What is the fundamental purpose of this body in this practice?

 Perhaps only then might we continue to understand and be in bodies that are less pointed at.
 That are not abstractions or tools for something else, including bodies to be admired, fetishised, mocked, and measured.
 These are not bodies as tourist destinations or instagrammable bodies to be swiped or scrolled.
 These are radically analogue bodies deep in non-judgmental awareness that are meeting and sensitive to deep time or the long now.
 These are bodies as stewards for those organisms yet to exist.

+"To be available in this present moment.
+To be in touch with things as they are."
+[JKZ - app] (paradox ... with future?)

 - include neoliberalism?